Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

  With Nowar, made the pea class move, but the plant also moves along with it.

  (At Home)
  Made displayable an interface, however, the pea is moving along with the peashooter.
 The moving plant was because the plant had the same vector as the pea, when they should be independent.
+The sun class is moving, and sunbank updates when it is clicked, but the sun does not go away, concurrent modification error.